moses-kolawole/blinking-led-arduino/README.md

 5. This process repeats continuously inside the `loop()` function.

 ## Code
-The Arduino sketch for this project is located in the `code/` directory.
+The Arduino sketch for this project is located in the [code/directory](code/).

 ## Demo Video
 A demonstration video showing the working project is included in this repository.